-In October 2023, we received a safe-to-proceed "approval" from the FDA for our MB-109 IND application allowing us to initiate a Phase 1, open-label, non-randomized, multicenter study of MB-109 in patients with IL13R $\alpha$ 2+ recurrent GBM and high-grade astrocytoma.
-In this Phase 1 clinical study, we intend to evaluate the combination of CAR-T cells (MB-101) and the herpes simplex virus type 1 oncolytic virus (MB-108) in patients with IL13R $\alpha$ 2+ high-grade gliomas.
+In October 2023, we received a safe-to-proceed "approval" from the FDA for our MB-109 IND application allowing us to initiate a Phase 1, open-label, non-randomized, multicenter study of MB-109 in patients with IL13R α 2+ recurrent GBM and high-grade astrocytoma.
+In this Phase 1 clinical study, we intend to evaluate the combination of CAR-T cells (MB-101) and the herpes simplex virus type 1 oncolytic virus (MB-108) in patients with IL13R α 2+ high-grade gliomas.
 The design of this study involves first a lead-in cohort, wherein patients are treated with MB-101 alone without prior MB-108 administration.
 After successful confirmation of the safety profile of MB-101 alone, the study will then investigate increasing doses of intratumorally administered MB-108 followed by dual intratumoral (ICT) and intraventricular (ICV) administration of MB-101.
-Due to limited resources, we do not currently expect to initiate this study until such time, if any, that additional resources become available to us.